opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 If the type of the `Data` object is correct, the node will transform it into a corresponding ROS message object and publish it to a desired topic.

 ### Point Cloud Dataset ROS Node
-To get an image from a dataset on the disk, you can start an `point_cloud_dataset.py` node as:
+To get an image from a dataset on the disk, you can start a `point_cloud_dataset.py` node as:
 ```shell
 rosrun perception point_cloud_dataset.py
 ```